tari/llvm-sys.rs/README.md

 exist some other projects using these bindings which may be
 informative:

+ * [Inkwell](https://github.com/TheDan64/inkwell) provides a safe, more
+   ergonomic Rust API for LLVM.
  * [Tari's merthc](https://bitbucket.org/tari/merthc)
  * [Wilfred's BF compiler](https://crates.io/crates/bfc)
  * Jay Phelps wrote about [building a minimal compiler targeting